simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

 No performance increase when using keyword `restrict`.
 Removed again.

 ### Checking
-Check whether there is actually a modification needed
+Check whether there is actually a modification needed: if `modulo(-bit_right_amount, bit_length) == 0` then the bits would be shifted right by as many bits as there are in the subarray.
+No optimisations there either.